isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1.md

 6. Include the figure in your report, complemented by a long caption that will answer the question you defined.
 It should be clear why this problem requires a spatial analysis.
 Include also the data sources, as citations and references.

-You should create a specific GIS project for this problem, independent on the project used for problems 01 to 04.
+For this problem 05, you should create a new GIS project for this problem, independent on the project used for problems 01 to 04.

 Examples of questions are:
 - Which municipalities in Portugal have the highest areas of cultivated vineyars?